-- (1) Generally.
-For Procurements of Goods or Services greater than \$10,000 and less than or equal to \$150,000, a Contracting Agency may Award a Contract as an intermediate Procurement pursuant to ORS 279B.070. - (2) Written Solicitations.
-For any intermediate Procurements, a Contracting Agency may use a Written solicitation to obtain quotes. - (3) Negotiations.
-A Contracting Agency may negotiate with a Proposer to clarify its quote or offer or to effect modifications that will make the quote or offer acceptable or make the quote or offer more Advantageous to the Contracting Agency. - (4) Amendments.
-A Contracting Agency may amend a Public Contract Awarded as an intermediate Procurement in accordance with Rule 137-047-0800, but the cumulative amendments may not increase the total Contract Price to a sum that exceeds \$150,000 or one hundred twenty-five percent (125%) of the original Contract Price, whichever is greater.
+(1) Generally.
+For Procurements of Goods or Services greater than \$25,000 and less than or equal to \$250,000, a Contracting Agency may Award a Contract as an intermediate Procurement pursuant to ORS 279B.070.

+(2) Written Solicitations.
+For any intermediate Procurements, a Contracting Agency may use a Written solicitation to obtain quotes.

+(3) Negotiations.
+A Contracting Agency may negotiate with a Proposer to clarify its quote or offer or to effect modifications that will make the quote or offer acceptable or make the quote or offer more Advantageous to the Contracting Agency.

+(4) Amendments.
+A Contracting Agency may amend a Public Contract Awarded as an intermediate Procurement in accordance with Rule 137-047-0800, but the cumulative amendments may not increase the total Contract Price to a sum that exceeds one hundred twenty-five percent (125%) of the intermediate procurement threshold stated in subsection (1) of this Rule.

+Stat.
+Auth.: ORS 279A.065 & ORS 279B.070 Stats.
+Implemented: ORS 279B.070 determination that the Goods or Services are available from only one seller or source.
+The findings shall also include: